 21. Adding Users to Access Google Search Console

-If you have a marketing team or you have hired someone to help you with SEO, then those users may also need access to Google Search Console data.
+If you have a digital marketing team or you have hired someone to help you with SEO, then those users may also need access to Google Search Console data.

 Search Console allows you to easily add users and give them access to view all reports without sharing your Google account credentials with them.